 Profits From Gold Opening Range Breakouts Are Huge

-Many people love to over optimize their systems, which is a guarantee of future failure.
+Many people love to over-optimize their systems, which is a guarantee of a future failure.

 Keeping your system's rules simple and loose means you have a robust system.